We supervise students in both theory and practice-led research.

 For details of CTTR members' particular areas of research expertise and interest, please contact Professor Sebastian Groes or visit: https://transculturewolves.wordpress.com/about-cttr/people/

-The CTTR has an extensive network of links with the regional, national and international academic community as well as with the non-academic sector within and beyond the UK.
+Founded in 2010, CTTR has an extensive network of links within the regional, national and international academic community as well as the non-academic sector within and beyond the UK.
 The Centre encourages its doctoral students to avail themselves, where appropriate, of the opportunity to engage with this macro-community of partners and collaborators through a variety of channels from bilateral agreements to ERASMUS+ mobility.

-To apply you must complete a PhD Enquiry Form.
+To enquire about a possible PhD project, please complete a PhD Initial Enquiry Form.
+Alternatively, you can submit a full Expression of Interest directly via our Making Your Application page.
 If accepted, you will receive a conditional offer with a request to submit a research proposal and attend an interview to expand on your proposal.
-Start dates include all months of the year.
+Start dates are available on the first of each month.

 If you have the correct qualifications and access to your own funding, either from your home country or your own finances, your application will be considered.